-1. Information to Complete the Application for Federal Assistance (SF-424) The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
+1. Information to complete the Application for Federal Assistance (SF-424)

+The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
 Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.
+When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).